-The accompanying consolidated financial statements of the Partnership and its subsidiary have been prepared in conformity with U.S. generally accepted accounting principles.
-All adjustments and elimination of significant intercompany balances necessary for a fair presentation of the Partnership's results of operations, financial position and cash flows for the periods presented have been made.
-All such adjustments are of a normal recurring nature.
-The year ended December 31, 2013, includes the combined results of OCI Holdings and its subsidiary (the "Predecessor") through September 17, 2013 and the Partnership for the period from September 18, 2013 through December 31, 2013 and unless otherwise noted, financial information for the Predecessor and the Partnership is presented before non-controlling interest.
-For periods prior to the IPO, the accompanying consolidated financial statements and related notes present the historical accounts of the Predecessor.
-To the extent they relate to periods prior to the IPO, the results are not necessarily indicative of the actual results of operations that might have occurred if we had operated as the restructured public entity during that pre-IPO period.
+The accompanying consolidated financial statements of the Partnership and its subsidiary have been prepared in conformity with U.S. generally accepted accounting principles and reflect all adjustments, consisting of normal recurring accruals, which are necessary for fair presentation of the results of operations, financial position and cash flows for the periods presented.
+All significant intercompany transactions, balances, revenue and expenses have been eliminated in consolidation.
+The year ended December 31, 2013, includes the combined results of Ciner Holdings and its subsidiary (the "Predecessor") through September 17, 2013 and the Partnership for the period from September 18, 2013 through December 31, 2013 and unless otherwise noted, financial information for our Predecessor and the Partnership is presented before non-controlling interest.

-Non-controlling interests
+Non-Controlling Interests

-Prior to the completion of the IPO and the restructuring transaction completed in connection therewith (the "Restructuring"), non-controlling interests in the consolidated financial statements of the Predecessor represented the 1.0% limited partner interest in OCI Wyoming owned by Wyoming Co. and the 48.51% general partner interest in OCI Wyoming owned by Anadarko, and subsequently acquired by NRP.
-Subsequent to the Restructuring and IPO, non-controlling interests in the consolidated financial statements of the Partnership consisted of 39.37% general partner interest and 9.63% limited partner interest in OCI Wyoming owned by NRP.
-In connection with the conversion of OCI Wyoming from a Delaware limited partnership to a Delaware limited liability company, NRP's general partner interest and limited partnership interest were converted into a single-class of membership interests in OCI Wyoming, which currently consists of a 49.0% membership interest in OCI Wyoming.
+In connection with the conversion of Ciner Wyoming from a Delaware limited partnership ("LP") to a Delaware limited liability company ("LLC"), in June 2014, NRP's general partner interest and limited partnership interest were converted into a single-class of membership interests in Ciner Wyoming, which currently consists of 49.0% membership interest in Ciner Wyoming.
+Prior to the completion of the initial public offering ("IPO") and the restructuring transaction completed in connection therewith (the "Restructuring"), non-controlling interests in the consolidated financial statements of our Predecessor represented the 1.0% limited partner interest in Ciner Wyoming Co. ("Wyoming Co.") and the 48.51% general partner interest in Ciner Wyoming owned by NRP.
+Subsequent to the Restructuring and IPO, but prior to the conversion of Ciner Wyoming from a Delaware LP to a Delaware LLC, non-controlling interests in the consolidated financial statements of the Partnership consisted of 39.37% general partner interest and 9.63% limited partner interest in Ciner Wyoming owned by NRP.